 Marvel at some of the world's highest sand dunes, float through the Okavango Delta, and meet the San Bushmen in the blazing Kalahari Desert on this epic overland adventure.
-Journey across nearly half of the continent from Kenya to the southern tip of Africa and soak up the vibrant colours, culture, and scenery of eight countries.
-Our overland adventure vehicle (OAV)s are an adventurous and inexpensive way to enjoy the regions intriguing combination of wilderness and rural villages, while camping under Africas big sky will provide a unique perspective.
+Explore eight countries all in one 40-day trip, beginning in Kenya and moving down towards Africa's southernly tip.
+Our overland adventure vehicle (OAV)s are an adventurous and inexpensive way to enjoy the region’s intriguing combination of wilderness and rural villages, while camping under Africa’s big sky will provide a unique perspective.
 Take the road less traveled and come away with jaw-dropping photographs and a deeper understanding of this incredible continent.

 Arrive at any time.

 Cross through the semi-arid lands of the Maasai people to Arusha.

 Enjoy a wildlife safari drive en route to the camp site in the central Serengeti.

 After breakfast, begin the 3-day and 2-night excursion to Serengeti National Park and the Ngorongoro Crater, two of Africa's premier wildlife areas.

 Enjoy a wildlife safari drive in the Serengeti during the day, and finish the evening camping at the rim of the Ngorongoro Crater.